DaleMargel/Web-Survey/TechStack.md

 2. The server interprets this request
 	- data is updated to the database if needed.
 	- data is fetched from the database if needed.
-3. The server generates a new web page with data.
+3. The server generates a new web page with requested data.
 4. The server sends the web page to the browser as a response.

 Typically there is no need for javascript on the browser.
 The context (state / session) are maintained by the server.
 Because this approach has been around for a long time, there are a lot of products that support it.